Snehita-Moturu/Snehita-Moturu/README.md

 - 👯 I’m looking to collaborate on **Business Analytics: A project focusing on analyzing trends and customer preferences using SQL and R. Business Process Optimization: Streamlining business processes using data-driven insights and automation tools.**

-- 🤝 I’m looking for help with **Data Visualization Techniques: Enhancing my skills in advanced data visualization tools and techniques.**

-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/snehita-moturu](https://www.linkedin.com/in/snehita-moturu)
+- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/snehita-moturu](https://github.com/Snehita-Moturu?tab=repositories)

 - 💬 Ask me about **- Data Analytics - Business Analysis - Tableau and Power BI - Statistical Analysis**